quartztz/boolalg-rs/README.md

 - [ ] make it easier to use and test => add an interface
 - [ ] restructure the code into a more Model View Controller format => make it a library?
 - [ ] i'm out of stuff but i always have three points here.

+### Inspirations/Credits

+This project was motivated by my hate of my CS-101 class.
+What a learning experience that was.

+The parsing is heavily inspired by this resource right here: [Parser In Rust](https://adriann.github.io/rust_parser.html).
+It's very detailed and only needed a little coaxing to work with my integration.